srbmaury/MERN-Chat-App/README.md

   - **Mute Chats:** Users can mute specific chats to stop receiving notifications temporarily.
   - **Delete Chats:** Users can also delete a specific chat.
   - **Chat Wallpaper:** Users can update the wallpaper of a particular chat or all at once.
+  - **Offensive Content Detection** Offensive Content is being detected in the messages being sent and if for a user 10 messages have been found offensive the user will be blocked and won't be able to further access the site.
+  Refer to [Offensive Content Detection](#offensive-content-detection) for more info.

 - **User Profile:**
   - **User Search:** Users can search for other users to initiate conversations with them.